 - For some types of work we may provide you with additional information as to the stages involved for your reference.

 Subject to the payment of our charges, upon termination of your instructions or conclusion of the matter we will keep our file of papers (except for any of your papers which you ask to be returned to you) for not less than six years.
 After that time, storage is on the understanding that we have the right to destroy the file after such period as we consider reasonable and/or in line with regulations published by the Law Society.
 We will not destroy documents you ask us to deposit in safe custody.
 In some circumstances we reserve the right to charge for storage.

 After completing the work, we are entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
 In addition, we will keep your file of papers for you in storage for not less than one year.
 After that, storage is on the clear understanding that we have the right to destroy it after such period as we consider reasonable or to make a charge for storage if we ask you to collect your papers and you fail to do so.
 We will not of course destroy any documents such as wills, deeds and other securities, which you ask us to hold in safe custody.
-A one off charge of £30.00 plus VAT will be made for storage of deeds and documents.
+A one off charge of £50.00 plus VAT will be made for storage of deeds and documents.
 We make no charge for storing wills.

-If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs, we will not normally charge for such retrieval.
-However, we may make a charge based on time spent at the junior executive hourly rate for producing stored papers or documents to you or another at your request.
-We may also charge for reading, correspondence or other work necessary to comply with your instructions.
+If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs, we may make a charge based on time spent at the junior executive hourly rate for producing stored papers or documents to you or another at your request.
+We may also charge appropriately for reading correspondence or other work necessary to comply with your instructions.

 Financial services and insurance contracts